SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The LDB3 gene provides instructions for making a protein called LIM domain binding 3 (LDB3).
-The LDB3 protein is found in heart (cardiac) muscle and muscles used for movement (skeletal muscle).
-Within muscle fibers, LDB3 proteins are found in structures called sarcomeres, which are necessary for muscles to tense (contract).
-This protein attaches (binds) to other proteins and is involved in maintaining the stability of rod-like structures within sarcomeres called Z-discs.
-Z-discs link neighboring sarcomeres together to form myofibrils, the basic unit of muscle fibers.
-The linking of sarcomeres and formation of myofibrils provide strength for muscle fibers during repeated cycles of muscle contraction and relaxation.
+The LDB3 gene provides instructions for making a protein that is found in heart (cardiac) muscle and in the muscles used for movement (skeletal muscle).
+Within muscle fibers, structures called sarcomeres generate the force needed for muscles to contract.
+Sarcomeres are linked together by structures called Z-discs to form myofibrils, which are the basic units of muscle fibers.
+The LDB3 protein helps to stabilize the sarcomeres by interacting with Z-discs.
+This organization of the sarcomeres and myofibrils provides the strength and stability that is needed during repeated cycles of muscle contraction and relaxation.

 Health Conditions Related to Genetic Changes